 Look Before You Lock

-Last summer, after I took my kids to see the pediatrician for their regular check-up, I’ll never forget what my doctor told me at the end of the appointment.
+Two summers ago, after I took my kids to see the pediatrician for their regular check-up, I’ll never forget what my doctor told me at the end of the appointment.
 My pediatrician said, “Please remember to have your car keys in your hand every time you get out of the car.”
-I nodded and knew what she meant.
-We all hear about kids who’ve been locked in cars that become very sick, or even die from heat stroke.
+I nodded, and knew what she meant.
+We all hear about kids who become locked and trapped in cars that become very sick, or even die from heat stroke.

 In over half of these deaths, the parent or caregiver who was responsible for the child’s death unknowingly left the child in the car.
 Older children may climb into a parked car, and accidentally lock themselves in.
 About one-third of vehicular stroke deaths happen this way.

 Our memories are not flawless.
-Here are some safety tips from to remember:
+Here are some safety tips from KidsandCars.org to remember:

 - Never leave children alone in or around cars, not even for one minute